petnica-rac-seminari/BCD-0o27-Tetris/documentation/Development Guide.md

 ```
 While you are at it, you can also remove the `#include "mod_template.hpp"` as we will not need it, now that we are developing a proper module.
 >[!WARNING]
->Do not add your namespace to the namespaces or you module_main() will clash and lead to compilation errors.
+>Do not add your namespace to the namespaces or your module_main() will clash and lead to compilation errors.

 Next open the `src/main.cpp`file.
 Search for the line that says `// <--- Set up objects etc... used throughout firmware below -->`.
 Here we will initialise our menu object.
 To do this add the following code:
 ```cpp